 Our Audience

-Guitar Chalk's reader base is made up primarily of guitar students, teachers, and music production hobbyists who are engaged with music in a semi-professional capacity, though usually not as their primary 9-to-5 job.
-The articles we publish should add value to what they are experiencing in regards to the guitar and music in general.
+Guitar Chalk's reader base is made up primarily of guitar students, teachers, "average joe" guitar players, gear enthusiasts, church worship leaders/musicians, and music production hobbyists who are engaged with music in a semi-professional capacity, though usually not as their primary 9-to-5 job.
+If your product is a good fit for this market, feel free to get in touch with us via our contact page.

 Metrics and Reach